Delta 8 THC in Pennsylvania: Is It Legal & Where to Buy in 2025?

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

 These molecules also come from different plants.
-Delta 8 THC is derived from CBD, which is extracted from hemp.
+Delta 8 THC, produced in only small amounts, is often derived from CBD, which is extracted from hemp.
 The hemp plant is categorized as a cannabis plant with a THC concentration of 0.3%.
 On the other hand, delta 9 THC is extracted from the marijuana plant.
 This type of cannabis plant has a concentration of THC above 0.3%.

 In terms of user experience, delta 8 THC will produce milder effects than its delta 9 THC counterpart.
-Many people describe reduced incidences of stress and paranoia that are traditionally associated with stronger delta 9 THC strains.
+Many people describe reduced incidences of anxiety, stress, and paranoia that are traditionally associated with stronger delta 9 THC strains.

 How to Use Delta 8 THC